ghorn/sdl_joystick_interface/README.md

 SDL and individual joysticks are opened and closed automatically by the wrapper.
 The SDL and joystick wrapper memory can be cleared with `clear all` or `clear mex`.

-### BUG:
+## BUG:
-For some reason the first struct gotten is bad and random, you should manually discard it or suffer the consequences.
+For some reason (only?) the first struct gotten is bad and random, you should manually discard it or suffer the consequences.

     >> clear all
     Closing "Logitech Dual Action"